 Lockheimer’s comments aren’t merely a rival company pointing fingers.
 Apple could have brought non-iPhone users into the fold years ago by developing an iMessage app for the Android platform.
 In a revelation that surprised almost nobody, court filings released in Apple’s fight with Epic Games included email conversations between Apple executives where Apple Senior VPs Phil Schiller and Craig Federighi concurred that iMessage locks users into the iPhone ecosystem — and that’s a good thing as far as they’re concerned.

-Specifically, Schiller noted that “moving iMessage to Android will hurt us more than help us,” and Federighi added that “iMessage on Android would simply serve to remove [an] obstacle to iPhone families giving their kids Android phones.”
+Specifically, Schiller noted that “moving iMessage to Android will hurt us more than help us,” and Federighi added that “iMessage on

 It’s not hard to see why Apple doesn’t have much incentive to embrace RCS.
 While regulatory pressures may eventually force Apple’s hand, the company has attempted to point to third-party messaging platforms like WhatsApp and Facebook Messenger as examples of how iMessage doesn’t “really” lock users in.
 It’s hard to argue that point, considering the widespread popularity of these services.
 In many countries, third-party apps have become the de facto messaging standards for Android users since Google only recently got serious about RCS; for years before that, Android’s native messaging solutions were a mess.